 Daria Uhlig contributed to the reporting for this article.

-Data is accurate as of Sept.
-10, 2021, and subject to change.
+Data is accurate as of April 5, 2023, and is subject to change.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.